Lemniscate-2525/30_Days_of_ML/Day02_Credit_Risk_Prediction_RandomForest/README.md

-Day 2 — Credit Risk Prediction using Random Forest
-📌 Project Overview
+DAY 2 — CREDIT RISK PREDICTION USING RANDOM FOREST PROJECT OVERVIEW

-In this project, we build a Random Forest classifier to predict credit risk using the German Credit Dataset.
+In this project we build a Random Forest classifier to predict credit risk using the German Credit Dataset.

 The objective is to determine whether a loan applicant is high risk (likely to default) or low risk based on financial and demographic attributes.

-This project is part of the 30 Days of Machine Learning challenge, where each day focuses on implementing and understanding a machine learning model while building a complete ML pipeline.
+This project is part of the 30 Days of Machine Learning Challenge, where each day focuses on implementing and understanding a machine learning model while building a complete ML pipeline.

-📊 Problem Statement
+PROBLEM STATEMENT

 Financial institutions must assess the creditworthiness of loan applicants to minimize default risk.

-Incorrectly approving a risky borrower can lead to significant financial loss.
+Incorrectly approving a risky borrower can lead to financial losses.

 Using historical credit data, we train a machine learning model that predicts whether a borrower is:

+Label	Meaning
-0 → Good credit
+0	Good credit

-1 → Bad credit (high risk)
+1	Bad credit (High risk)

-📂 Dataset
+DATASET

-Dataset: German Credit Dataset
+Dataset used: German Credit Dataset

 Source: UCI Machine Learning Repository

 Attribute	Value